dmirys/.vimrc/README.md

 Here some of my VIM configuration files:
   * basic.vimrc - Some general settings useful for editing any file.
   * cpp.vimrc - Incomplete minimalistic config for building and running simple C++ programs.
+  * ide.vimrc - Configure VIM as IDE (preferably for C++, but other languages are also supported).
-  * vimrc - More advanced config for C++, which requires additional configuration for special plugins usage.
+  * vimrc - Just an entry point for VIM, which loads all other configs to build IDE.

 To load and apply settings from particular config file the following command can be used in VIM
 ```
 : source path_to_config_file
 ```

-# basic.vimrc
+## basic.vimrc

 Provides the following key combinations to enable/disable features:
   * \ + t - Toggle tabs or spaces usage for padding (tabs by default).